Confidence on the Road: Using Targeted Pace Workouts to Master Marathon Training

 Cool‑down1 miEasy (Zone 2)Light jog, breath work

-When I tried this pyramid before my first marathon, the long run was a progressive 15‑mile run that started at 7:30 min/mile and finished at 6:45 min/mile.
-The early miles felt easy, the middle miles taught me to stay calm when the legs start to feel heavy, and the final miles gave a tangible sense of I can finish fast.
-The real‑time feedback told me I was on‑pace, and the community’s cheering messages kept the mental side strong.
+When I used this pyramid before my first marathon, my long run was structured differently: 15 miles starting at 7:30 min/mile and ending at 6:45 min/mile.
+The opening miles felt comfortable, the middle stretch is where you learn to quiet the voice saying “this is hard,” and the final miles deliver that crucial message: I can finish strong.
+Real-time feedback confirmed my pacing; the community messages kept the mental tank full.

 References